 This type of values can also be expressed “literary” :

 The parameter then takes a value as a “word”.
 In this case, the value must be enclosed between quotation marks.
 The possible options are usually written in the comments.

 6/ GET A PRINTABLE STL FILE : RENDER AND EXPORT

-And once installed on my LCD controller :
+And once installed on the LCD controller of my 3D printer: